NNPDF/nnpdf/doc/sphinx/source/get-started/installation.rst

 framework installed with the specific tag version.
 The code is installed using miniconda3.

-Please refer to the download instructions from the `NNPDF GitHub Packages`_.
+Please refer to the download and authentication instructions from the `NNPDF GitHub Packages`_.

 In order to start the docker image in interactive mode please use docker standard syntax, for example: